the <div> html tagWebsites by Mark - 7 Woodrush gardens, Carterton, Oxfordshire. OX18 1JE

 Both id and class attributes refer to CSS styling of the element and is either stored in the <head> of the webpage on in an external file.

-With id this usually refers to a single instance on a page where as class usually refers to a repeating element on a page, it is for this reason for the <div> tag may use either the id or class as an atribute.
+With id this usually refers to a single instance on a page where as class usually refers to a repeating element on a page, it is for this reason for the <div> tag may use either the id or class as an attribute.

-The attribute style allows you to include css style information for a single <div> tag.
+The attribute style allows you to include CSS style information for a single <div> tag.

 The dir attribute allows for left reading and right reading text, lang allows you to specify a language for the tag and title allows you to include extra information for a tag.

-It is possible to attach scripts to tags, as well adding functionality to a webpage, these scripts tend to be written in Javascript and therefore outside the scope of this document
+It is possible to attach scripts to tags, as well adding functionality to a webpage, these scripts tend to be written in JavaScript and therefore outside the scope of this document

 Examples